ahmetererr/health_pub/README.md

 Go to the project directory.
 Perform the Firebase setup.
 Run the command: 'Flutter pub get' in the Android Studio terminal.
+Create a new virtual device or use a real device.
+Click on start button and load the application to your device.

 ## USAGE